 Collect demographic data simply and securely

 Your patient data-collection process must meet certain standards to be secure and straightforward.
-Forms should be easy to use (digital if possible) and HIPAA compliant by default.
+Forms should be easy to use (digital if possible) and HIPAA-friendly by default.
 This will most likely require a combination of technology and strong security practices at your medical facility.

 One way to simplify and secure your intake process is to use online forms.
 For example, demographic data is considered PHI and is subject to HIPAA privacy laws, which means you’re responsible for securely collecting and storing this data.
-JotForm provides online patient demographic forms that are HIPAA compliant and easy to use.
+Jotform provides online patient demographic forms that are HIPAA-friendly and easy to use.
 You can customize templates to suit your needs and set them up to work with your existing systems.

 But finding the right tools is only part of the challenge.
 Patients are more likely to share personal information when they interact with respectful and knowledgeable staff.
 Training is key to ensuring that you not only have the right tools but that your team knows how to use them.
 With proper training and user-friendly technology, you can streamline your intake process and collect the data you need.

 Patient demographics are essential for internal statistics and scientific analysis since employees can use demographic data to identify high-risk groups and typical characteristics of particular illnesses.
 Far from just being additional data points, patient demographics are vital to improving recovery times and the healthcare experience in general.

 Apart from age, ethnicity, and sex, religious beliefs can limit the treatments patients are willing to accept.
 By understanding a patient’s beliefs and background, healthcare providers can overcome obstacles early on and create care plans individualized to their patients.

 Use technology to keep relevant data at your fingertips